– Ra Uru Hu

 I was introduced to astrology at a young age by my mother and her astrologer.
 Astrology helped me better understand myself and have more compassion for others by recognizing how different each of us is and how we all come into the world with unique characteristics and ways of expressing ourselves.
 Studying myself and others through the lens of astrology also helped me tune into more subtle patterns and frequencies in life while bringing into question some of the assumptions I had about our place in the cosmos.

 However, as deep and fascinating as the astrological traditions are, I felt like something significant was missing.
-As I mentioned, I had been struggling with ongoing exhaustion and energy issues and there were certain aspects of my personal experience which did not seem to be clearly represented in my birth chart.
+As I mentioned, I had been struggling with ongoing exhaustion and energy issues and there were certain aspects of my personal experience that did not seem to be clearly represented in my birth chart.
 I can now better see that a large part of what was missing was the form/body/unconscious as shown by the pre-natal imprint in the Human Design BodyGraph and its implications for our energetic/auric type.

 Moreover, my study of these systems never really encouraged me to relax the grip my mind kept trying to have over my life.
-In fact, for a while, the study of astrology seemed to reinforce an even more pronounced mental orientation to life as I would process my experience through the planetary configurations and transits that I was watching in my and others charts.
+In fact, for a while, the study of astrology seemed to reinforce an even more pronounced mental orientation to life as I would process my experience through the planetary configurations and transits that I was watching in my and other’s charts.
 As a result, I eventually had to step away from astrology for a length of time in order to break this pattern and better see things as they are without constant mental processing of astrological models and perspectives.

-I also found my way into a rewarding journey into a 20-year study of the traditional Asian martial arts.
+I also found my way into a rewarding journey into a 20-year study of traditional Asian martial arts.
 These practices did allow me to more deeply explore the mind/body relationship while exposing me to other cultures and spiritual traditions such as Taoism and Buddhism in a more experiential way.
 I was able to see the limits of trying to process all of the forms and movements through the mind (being way too slow to react).
 It’s common knowledge in these traditions that the body must internalize the patterns and movements.
 There is a concept called “mushin” in Japanese and “wuxin” in Chinese culture which is generally translated as “no-mind,” and represents a state in which the mind is not fixed or occupied by thought or emotion, and is thus open to everything.
 D.T.
 Suzuki, the famous Zen monk and teacher translated the phrase as “being free from mind-attachment.”

 What a surprise it is when we eventually realize that this path isn’t taking us onward but inward, that we’re not gathering things so much as letting them go, and that there was never anything more to aspire to than the truth of what we already are.”